BrianJ1224/increasing_pilots/README.md

 ## Conclusions

-The model with multinomialNB and Count Vectorizer has test score of 0.89.
-This model has 44 true negative and 409 true positive.
-The 44 is really good as we want to minimize the number of people that are not the correct audience for the marketing team.
-We still want a higher rate for true positive but true negative is more important as we want to market to the correct people.
-This will save money on marketing.
-With this type of marketing, this should help increase the awareness of cadet programs and hopefully get more people to do them.
-This should help decrease the pilot shortage that is predicted in the future.
+We are able to predict which subreddit a person comes from 89% correctly, we can confidently say that we can differentiate between the two subreddits, flying and technology.
+We have a sensitivity of 97% which means we are prediciting our true positives, the subreddit that the person comes from, correctly 97%.
+This is good as we want to maximize the number of people that the marketing team can use to market to the their audience from each subreddit.
+This can help increase awareness about the cadet program with the ultimate goal of having people sign up for the cadet program.
+This will be able to help decrease the shortage of airline pilots in the future.

 ## Recommendations